 Some examples of solid success metrics on which to measure and report include:

 Is the organic traffic you’re receiving leading to more conversions (goal completions or sales), regardless of how many visitors you’re getting?
-This indicates that your site is performing well in organic search engine results pages and is optimised for relevant, targeted visitors.
+This indicates that your site is performing well in the SERPs and is optimised for relevant, targeted visitors.

 Are you getting more conversions from referrals and social sources?
 This could indicate that off-page SEO efforts such as content marketing and brand promotion are reaching the right audience and contributing to your site’s goals.